anujdeshpande/BBB-workshop/README.md

 Links for information about BeagleBone Black in general
 -------------------------------------------------------------------------------
-If you are stuck someplace, your first port of call ought to be the mailing list archives( high chances that someone had that problem before).
+If you are stuck someplace, your first port of call ought to be the mailing list archives( high chances that someone has faced that problem before).
 If that doesn't yield anything, you can surely find help on the IRC channel.

 * [Mailing list: Google Group](https://groups.google.com/forum/?fromgroups#!forum/beagleboard)